qaantum/Calculator/BUSINESS_STRATEGY.md

 ## 📝 Conclusion

-**Cryptatext has strong potential** in a growing $3B+ market.
+**Ciphio has strong potential** in a growing $3B+ market.
 Your unique combination of text encryption + password management fills a genuine niche, especially for privacy-conscious users.

 **Key Success Factors:**
 1. ✅ Complete the browser extension (critical)